 - if you are pregnant, defer non-essential travel.

 Rabies is a potentially fatal viral disease that can be found in dogs, monkeys, bats and other mammals.
-In Vietnam, most cases are reported in the mountain provinces of Northern Vietnam and most commonly transmitted through dog bites.
+Most cases are reported in the mountain provinces of Northern Vietnam and most commonly transmitted through dog bites.

 - Avoid direct contact with dogs and other mammals.